 For most people, there are plenty of reasons to travel to Sydney, Australia before food is even considered.
-Between the Sydney Harbour Bridge, the Opera House, and Bondi Beach, the city is known for a number of famous sights.
+Between the Sydney Harbour Bridge, the Opera House, and Bondi Beach, the city is known for a number of famous sights that are ideal to see on Sydney cruises.
 It’s also one of the best cities in the world for combining modern attractions with natural beauty, thanks to the surrounding coastline and national parks.
 In other words, there’s a lot to enjoy about Sydney no matter what kind of traveller you happen to be.
 And that goes for the foodies as well!

 Because of some of the aforementioned features and attractions, great restaurants are sometimes further down the list of reasons to visit this wonderful Australian city.
 But that doesn’t mean they’re not around.
 Here are some of our picks for fun places to eat in town.